dotnet/csharplang/proposals/patterns.md

 If a `when` clause is present, the expression following it must be of type `bool`.

 At runtime the expression to the right of `=` is evaluated and matched against the *pattern*.
-If the match fails control transfers to the `else` clause.
+If the match fails, control transfers to the `else` clause.
 If the match succeeds and there is a `when` clause, the expression following `when` is evaluated, and if its value is `false` control transfers to the `else` clause.

 ### Some Possible Optimizations